Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Methodology

 \subsection{Channel Dependence Ratio}

-To quantify the degree of CD for each dataset, we propose to measure the \textit{channel dependence ratio} (CD ratio), a metric based on a CM.
+To quantify the degree of CD for each dataset trained with the same model, we propose measuring the \textit{channel dependence ratio} (CD ratio), a metric based on a CM.
 The CD ratio of $\mathbf{M}$, denoted as $r(\mathbf{M})$, is the average of the off-diagonal elements of $\mathbf{M}$, excluding the autocorrelations of their respective channels.
-This metric yields a value of 0 for CI cases and 1 for CD cases, with higher values indicating a greater preference for interaction between channels.
-Figure~\ref{fig:CD_ratio_etth2} shows the visualization of $\mathbf{M}$ and its corresponding CD ratio for ETTh1~\citep{zhou2021informer}, with a ratio of 0.717 for PCD.
+This metric yields a value of 0 for CI cases and 1 for CD cases, with higher values indicating a greater preference for channel interactions.
+Note that it is a \textit{relative} metric rather than an absolute one, as it is designed to compare preferences for CD across multiple datasets with a single model.

+Figure~\ref{fig:CD_ratio_etth2} shows the visualization of $\mathbf{M}$ and its corresponding CD ratio for ETTh1 \cite{zhou2021informer}, with a ratio of 0.717 for PCD.
 We find that $\mathbf{M}$ effectively captures the degree of CD for each dataset, as datasets with higher $r(\mathbf{M})$ tend to have greater performance gains with CD architecture compared to CI architecture, as illustrated in Figure~\ref{fig:CD_gain}.